1871fotc/1871fotc.github.io/docs/headstones/index.md

 ---
-name: Toowong and Paddington Cemetery Headstones
+name: Discover Toowong and Paddington Cemetery Headstones
 description: Lost and found headstones, their symbology and secret signs
 ---

-# Headstones
+# Discover Headstones

 In cemeteries, people are often commemorated with a headstone or a plaque on a columbarium.
 Headstones can reflect a person's beliefs or values, their cultural identity, and their relationships to other people, organisations, or events.